 Target any debts with the highest interest rate shown on your monthly statement or loan agreement first.
 Check that you wont be charged any penalty or default charges for overpaying, then pay off as much as you can afford without breaking the terms of other credit agreements you may have.
 Once you’ve cleared your most expensive debt, move on to overpaying on your next most expensive one.

 Check you have the best possible deal, as this could literally save you hundreds of pounds a week.
 If affordable, start to overpay your mortgage, thus reducing the term.
 You will be suprised at the difference just a small overpayment can make!

 8. Insure yourself!

 Home, car, even pet insurance – yourself?
 All too often we forget ourselves.
 You and your wages are your most important asset.
 Don’t forget this and make sure you are insured against ill health or death.
 If you already have this cover, review it!
 Many of us take out these covers with a mortgage then forget about them, and in many cases circumstances change – you may have moved jobs, had children, divorced, so actually your level of cover may not be at the right level anymore.

 Many bigger companies offer valuable staff benefits, such as pensions, savings schemes and staff discounts.
 Find out what is available in your company, you can often make significant tax savings!

 10. Start a pension or increase your contributions

 It’s never too early to start saving for your retirement.
-More than half of people in the UK either aren’t saving at all for their retirement or they aren’t saving nearly enough to give them the standard of living they hope for when they retire.
+Many people in the UK either aren’t saving at all for their retirement or they aren’t saving nearly enough to give them the standard of living they hope for when they retire.
 Did you know the maximum basic state pension is far below what most people say they hope to retire on?